instant-dev/instant/README.md

    an Object-Relational Mapper for easy CRUD operations, query composition and transactions.

-## Requirements

-To use instant.dev you must have Postgres installed locally.
-If you're running macOS, the easiest way to manage a local Postgres installation is with [Postgres.app](https://postgresapp.com).
+**To use instant.dev you must have Postgres installed locally.** If you're running macOS, the easiest way to manage a local Postgres installation is with [Postgres.app](https://postgresapp.com).
 You can also view Postgres installation options at [postgresql.org/download](https://www.postgresql.org/download).